Controls In General

 My main controller might then be the guy which determines occupancy and scheduling and whatever, maybe even setpoints.
 So when the main controller wants this address 1 carell controller to put out some heat based on a setpoint and an input from zone, it commands the controller to close digital out 3.
 Stage 1 heat.
 And because they are both MODBUS, this aint no problem.
 Both main and device know that stage 1 heat is output point 3.

 Okay.
-If you guys are with me and I am talking correctly, than we'll get to the next 11 questions I have."The only real security that a man can have in this world is a reserve of knowledge, experience and ability."
-Henry Ford
+If you guys are with me and I am talking correctly, than we'll get to the next 11 questions I have.

 The controller would only know once you tell it to look where for what information but you have the jest of it.
 The Lon stuff will have to be handled by the other guys here because I cant really give any input(no experience)